autowarefoundation/autoware/docker/README.md

 This stage is a Autoware Universe Sensing/Perception runtime container.
 It only includes the dependencies given by `/rosdep-universe-sensing-perception-exec-depend-packages.txt` and the binaries built in the `universe-sensing-perception-devel` stage.

+### `universe-localization-mapping-devel`

+This stage installs the dependency packages based on `/rosdep-universe-localization-mapping-depend-packages.txt` and build the packages under the following directories of `autoware.repos`.

+- `universe/autoware.universe/localization`
+- `universe/autoware.universe/map`

 ### `universe-devel`

 This stage installs the dependency packages based on `/rosdep-universe-depend-packages.txt` and build the remaining packages of `autoware.repos`: